-• Find issues that are subtasks (i.e. issues whose Issue Type is a sultype): issuetype in subtaskIssueTypes() -- unreleasedVersions()
+• Find issues that are subtasks (i.e. issues whose Issue Type in type): issuetype in subtaskIssueTypes()

+unreleasedVersions()

 Perform searches based on the unreleased versions (i.e. versions that your Jira administrator has not yet released) of a specified project.
-You can also search on the unreleased versions of all projects, by omitting theprojectparameter.
-See alsoearliestUnreleasedVersion().
+You can also search on the unreleased versions of all projects, by omitting the project parameter.
+See also earliestUnreleasedVersion().

-Syntax unreleasedVersions() unreleasedVersions(project) Supported fields AffectedVersion, FixVersion, custom fields of type Version Supported operators IN , NOT IN Unsupported operators = , != , ~ , !~ , > , >= , < , <= , IS , IS NOT , WAS , WAS IN , WAS NOT , WAS NOT IN , CHANGED Examples Find issues whose FixVersion is an unreleased version of the ABC project: fixVersion in unreleasedVersions(ABC) Find issues that relate to unreleased versions of the ABC project: affectedVersion in unreleasedVersions(ABC)
+Syntax unreleasedVersions() unreleasedVersions(project) Supported fields AffectedVersion, FixVersion, custom fields of type Version Supported operators IN, NOT IN Unsupported operators = , != , ~ , !~ , > , >= , < , <= , IS , IS NOT , WAS , WAS IN , WAS NOT , WAS NOT IN , CHANGED Examples Find issues whose FixVersion is an unreleased version of the ABC project: fixVersion in unreleasedVersions(ABC) Find issues that relate to unreleased versions of the ABC project: affectedVersion in unreleasedVersions(ABC)